 Is it cheaper to use an independent garage for servicing?

-NFDA's Robinson says: “Independent garages can take longer to carry out a specific work since they tend to deal with a wider range of brands and may not always have the necessary repair equipment in place."
+NFDA's Sue Robinson says: “Independent garages can take longer to carry out a specific work since they tend to deal with a wider range of brands and may not always have the necessary repair equipment in place."
+That can mean that the total costs often work out the same, she says.

-Cap HPI’s Yea says: “A franchise dealer may offer more services as part of the cost, such as cleaning the vehicle before it is returned and potentially carrying out any essential or even non-essential recall work/software upgrades especially for battery electric vehicles, plug-in hybrid electric vehicles and hybrid vehicles.
+You should also consider what additional services a franchised dealer may provide.
+Cap HPI’s Jeremy Yea says: “A franchise dealer may offer more services as part of the cost, such as cleaning the vehicle before it is returned and potentially carrying out any essential or even non-essential recall work/software upgrades especially for battery electric vehicles, plug-in hybrid electric vehicles and hybrid vehicles.
 An independent may not be able to offer some of these services.”

 Will a dealer service history increase the value of my car?

-It's generally accepted that having a dealer-stamped service history will make a car easier to sell but what price you get depends on lots of factors such as mileage, condition, specification and the type of vehicle brand.
+Of course, the exact price you get depends on lots of factors such as mileage, condition, specification and the type of vehicle brand.

 Simon Harris, head of valuations at UK Vehicle Data, says: “For premium badge models, it's probably safer to ensure it remains within the franchise dealer network during the first few years of ownership to maximise value on resale, to avoid any warranty sticking points should faults develop, or difficult questions over the value of the car at the end of a PCP term.